jpaulm/javafbp/README.md

 The generated code shown above is a standard JavaFBP network, and can be executed as described below.

 -->
 ## Running a network

 ### Default connection size

 JavaFBP recommends using a small connection size for debugging, and a larger one for production.
-Currently this is coded in `Network.java - defaultCapacity` (https://github.com/jpaulm/javafbp/blob/master/src/main/java/com/jpaulmorrison/fbp/core/engine/Network.java) to select the debug size.
-This should be changed when going into production.
+In the latest version of JavaFBP, this is specified in the `<user>.JavaFBPProperties.xml` file - <defaultcapacity> tag.

 ### Running on DOS

-Essentially, you will have downloaded the JavaFBP jar file earlier, so position to the `bin` directory of your project, and enter the following into the DOS window:
+Essentially, you will have downloaded the JavaFBP jar file earlier, so position to your project, and enter the following into the DOS window:

       java -cp "<JavaFBP directory>/javafbp-x.y.z.jar;." <program class name>

 where `x.y.z` is the version of the JavaFBP jar file.
-Note the final **;.**.
+Note the final **;.**... or you can place **.;** in front of the jar file name.

-<program class name> should include the package ID, with periods instead of slashes, and the final `.class` should be dropped.
+<program class name> must be the fully qualified network name.

+Here is a command you can run (replacing `x.y.z` by the latest version number):

+     java -cp .;build/libs/javafbp-x.y.z.jar com.jpaulmorrison.fbp.resourcekit.examples.networks.Copy1

 ### Running on *nix